Joelius300/dviz_hslu/REPORT.md

 Below are the determined meanings of the columns I believe might be important or interesting for the dashboard.

 - received_time: Time my system received this state of the heating unit in UTC
-- kessel: Temperature of the water inside the furnance in °C
-- abgas: Temperature of exhaust gasses in °C
-- co2_soll: Target value of CO2 percentage.
-- co2_ist: Actual CO2 percentage.
-Can be transformed into residual oxygen percentage with formula: O2 = 20.942 - CO2 * 20.942 / 20.35 (note that 20.942=O2 max and 20.35 CO2 max for wood).
 - puffer_oben: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending).
 Used for determining the stored energy.
 - puffer_unten: ditto but lowest point of the buffer (usally lowest temperature)
 - betriebsphase_kessel: Phase of the furnance: